 CirQuest provides the latest techniques in oncology research and development and extensive companion testing in the clinical oncology field.

-- Using the latest Qiagen® RT-PCR and ELISA arrays we can evaluate the impact of disease or drug treatments on various biological pathways.
-Using RT-PCR for cancer detection may help improve prognosis, as well as monitor response to therapy, as circulating tumor cells produce unique mRNA transcripts depending on the type of cancer.
+Using the latest Qiagen® RT-PCR, multiple array platforms, and ELISA we can evaluate the impact of disease or drug treatments on various biological pathways.
+Using RT-PCR for cancer detection may help improve prognosis, as well as monitor response to therapy, as circulating tumor cells produce unique mRNA transcripts depending upon cancer type.
 An important goal is to determine which mRNA transcripts serve as the best biomarkers for a particular cancer cell type, and then analyze its expression levels using RT-PCR. qRT-PCR is considered to be the most powerful, sensitive, and quantitative assay for the detection of RNA levels and is used in the expression analysis of single or multiple genes, and to obtain expression patterns for identifying diseases.
 Multiple array technology can determine drug effects on targeted biomarkers as well as on their overall contribution to converging cell signaling pathways.
 These technologies have multiple applications in drug development research.
 Soluble biomarkers continue to play a significant role in monitoring drug effects, and in providing a companion testing strategy that can be utilized throughout the life cycle of the drug as predictive, prognostic, and diagnostic indicators.

 From standard H&E staining in single sections to novel biomarker characterization using multiple fluorescent probes, our services in tissue processing and staining allow for reliable assessment of biomarkers in a wide variety of tissue specimens.

 Either for examining polymorphisms of a single gene of interest or to identify driver mutations in study population, our technical expertise will aid in understanding the contribution of genetic background to underlying pathology, or in assessing variability of drug response.